-At the Golden Shears, the world's biggest shearing competition, there's no special category for women.
+There's no special category for women in this sport.
 For Ruawai's Hazel Wood, busting to escape the world of dairy conversion, the competition represents a first foot on the ladder.
-Though Pagan claims she's bent on placing 'first or second', her true determination lies in beating the terrible internal injuries suffered in a road accident.
-While the Golden Shears comperes freestyle with verbal flair on a flying fleece or a kicky ewe, director Jack Nicol applies camera poetry to the agility, strength, skill and rhythmic grace of women wielding blades of steel.
+Pagan's student Anne Maree makes good on her promise to look good and have fun on the competition floor.
+Pagan herself claims she's bent on placing 'first or second', though her true determination lies in beating the terrible internal injuries suffered in a road accident